Thermodynamic square: Derivatives of thermodynamic potentials

+The other three equations that can be derived using this technique are as follows:

 The Gibbs–Duhem equation can be derived by using this technique.
 Notice though that the final addition of the differential of the chemical potential has to be generalized.

 Maxwell relations

 The thermodynamic square can also be used to find the first-order derivatives in the common Maxwell relations.
 The following procedure should be considered: